ajv-validator/ajv/README.md

 If object is passed it should have properties `validate`, `compare` and `async`:

 - _validate_: a string, RegExp or a function as described above.
 - _compare_: an optional comparison function that accepts two strings and compares them according to the format meaning.
-This function is used with keywords `formatMaximum`/`formatMinimum` (from [v5 proposals](https://github.com/json-schema/json-schema/wiki/v5-Proposals) - `v5` option should be used).
+This function is used with keywords `formatMaximum`/`formatMinimum` (defined in [ajv-keywords](https://github.com/epoberezkin/ajv-keywords) package).
 It should return `1` if the first value is bigger than the second value, `-1` if it is smaller and `0` if it is equal.
 - _async_: an optional `true` value if `validate` is an asynchronous function; in this case it should return a promise that resolves with a value `true` or `false`.

 Custom formats can be also added via `formats` option.